SUNET/eduid-backend/doc/microservice-development.rst

       <div>Test contents</div>
     </CookieChecker>

-That snippet of JSX will render the "<div>Test contents</div>" only if there is no cookie with the name "test-cookie-checker", or if there is one but its value does not match "test-pattern".
+That snippet of JSX will render as "<div>Test contents</div>" only if there is a cookie with the name "test-cookie-checker" and its value matches "test-pattern".

 Development of a component